onflow/docs/docs/tools/block-explorers.md

 ## ContractBrowser

-A ContractBrowser is available for [Flow](https://contractbrowser.com/).
+[ContractBrowser](https://contractbrowser.com/) is available for Flow.

 ContractBrowser provides tools to view deployed smart contracts and their dependencies and dependents.

-- Search, view and verify smart contract source code.
+- search, view and verify smart contract source code
-- View detailed smart contract information
+- view detailed smart contract information

-A testnet ContractBrowser for [Testnet Flow](https://testnet.contractbrowser.com/) is also available.
+[Testnet ContractBrowser](https://testnet.contractbrowser.com/) for `Testnet Flow` is also available.